Best International online betting sites 2025

 Future sports events with early betting markets

-Rugby World Cup: The next Rugby World Cup is due to be played in France in 2023, and for a change it won’t be the All Blacks defending the title, after South Africa claimed the 2019 crown in Japan.
+The next Rugby World Cup will be played in Australia in 2027.
 Rugby might not be as popular as it once was in some countries such as Australia, but there is significant growth in places like Japan and the World Cup is a great showcase for this.
-It might be a long way out, but we’re tipping the All Blacks to hit back hard.
+South Africa have won the last two editions of the RWC tournament and again loom as major threats in 2027, while rugby power New Zealand will be desperate to regain their mantle as no.1.

 Betting Promotions & Bonus Bets